 Bear in mind that some GPT sites pay out far quicker than others.
 Swagbucks can pay you within a few days after completing some offers.
 OhMyDosh can take much longer.
 So if you want some fast money, Swagbucks should be your GPT site of choice.

 A great way to earn quick money is to become a mystery shopper.
-There are lots of different sites out there that you can join, with some requiring far more effort compared to others.
+There are many different sites out there that you can join, with some requiring far more effort than others.
 Although they pay more, you will need to complete training and wait for the jobs to appear in your area… unless you’re willing to travel.

 But your best bet is to try a few apps to get you started with mystery shopping.
 These allow you to complete small jobs with minimal effort.
 Although they don’t pay huge amounts, you can quickly earn decent sums by finishing more tasks in a short time.